Montana becomes 1st state to approve a full ban of TikTok

 A federal court challenge from TikTok is expected well before then, likely setting up a legal fight that supporters of the law in Montana say could eventually wind up in front of the U.S. Supreme Court.

-Brooke Oberwetter, a TikTok spokesperson, said the bill's backers have admitted that there is "no feasible plan" for putting the TikTok ban in place in the state.
+Brooke Oberwetter, a TikTok spokesperson, said the bill's backers have admitted that there is "no feasible plan" for putting the TikTok ban in place in the state, since blocking downloads of apps in any one individual state would be almost impossible to enforce.
 She also said the bill represents the censorship of Montanans' voices.

 "We will continue to fight for TikTok users and creators in Montana whose livelihoods and First Amendment rights are threatened by this egregious government overreach," Oberwetter said.